Bruntál: Geography

 Bruntál is located about 45 km north of Olomouc and 55 km northwest of Ostrava, in the historical region of Czech Silesia.
 It lies in the Nízký Jeseník range.
 The town lies in a valley surrounded by several hills.
 The highest point is the hill Uhlířský vrch at 672 m above sea level.

-The Černý Creek with its tributaries, the Bukový, Kobylí and Vodárenský creeks, flows through Bruntál.
+The stream Černý potok with its tributaries, the Bukový potok, Kobylí potok and Vodárenský potok, flows through Bruntál.
 The Kobylí Pond is located in the middle of the town.
-Bukový fish pond with a surface area of 5 ha lies in the northern part of the municipal territory.
+The fishpond Bukový rybník with a surface area of 5 ha lies in the northern part of the municipal territory.
 The Karlovec exclave is located on the banks of the Slezská Harta Reservoir, about 5 km southeast of the town centre.

 The most remarkable geological site in the municipal territory of the town is Uhlířský vrch.
 Uhlířský vrch is a stratovolcano (compositive volcano) formed by both explosive and effusive eruptions, and is thus composed of pyroclastic rocks, of which 40–80% consist of lapilli, 10–50% consist of volcanic bombs and the rest, volcanic ash.
 It is one of the youngest extinct volcanoes in the Czech Republic.